raspiblitz/raspiblitz/dietpi/rock64.md

 * Connect the HDD.

-* The setup will run automatically and will the Rock64 will restart at least twice during the process.
+* The setup will run automatically and the Rock64 will restart at least twice during the process.
 Give it circa 20 mins.
 Log in with `root` if you want to follow along.
+The build_sdcard.ah script output can be seen with: `tail -n1000 -f /var/tmp/dietpi/logs/dietpi-automation_custom_script.log`

 * When the setup is finished log in as `admin`:
 `ssh admin@[IP-OF-RASPIBLITZ]`
 password: `raspiblitz`

 * From here he setup continues with the [RaspiBlitz Setup Process](https://github.com/rootzoll/raspiblitz/blob/master/README.md#setup-process-detailed-documentation)

 ## To build manually
 * Follow the generic DietPi install process to [build your own SDCard](https://github.com/rootzoll/raspiblitz/tree/master/dietpi#general-guide-for-the-raspiblitz-on-dietpi)

-* Use the rock64 branch from @openoms the build_sdcard.sh:
+* Use the rock64 branch from @openoms to build the SDcard:
 `wget https://raw.githubusercontent.com/openoms/raspiblitz/rock64/build_sdcard.sh && sudo bash build_sdcard.sh rock64 openoms`